Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 A free embroidery filling stitch.

-Macedonian stitch - click to enlarge This is worked in horizontal rows using small stitches.
+Macedonian stitch This is worked in horizontal rows using small stitches.

 Thread the needle with two colours.
 Come out at A and insert needle at B holding one loop under the needle with the thumb.
 That colour will make a chain, next time hold down other colour to alternate colours.